-The primary objectives of our annual performance-based bonus awards are to provide incentive for superior work, to motivate our executives toward higher achievement and business results, to tie our executives' goals and interests to ours and our stockholders' and to enable us to attract and retain highly qualified individuals.
+The primary objectives of our annual performance-based bonus awards are to provide incentive for superior work, to motivate our executives toward higher achievement and business results, to tie our executives' goals and interests to our stockholders' and to enable us to attract and retain highly qualified individuals.
 Annual incentives are established for each executive based on our attainment of performance goals set by the Committee at threshold, target and maximum levels.
 When applicable, the bonus earned is calculated ratably from the threshold to the target and from the target to the maximum.
 No bonus is earned unless and until performance exceeds the threshold performance level.
-Company operating income has been the single performance measure for the last seven fiscal years.
+Company operating income has been the single performance measure for the last eight fiscal years.
 For the purposes of these awards, operating income is defined in the same manner as for financial reporting purposes.
-Having a single performance measure for most of our executive officers is intended to align our executives' focus on the Company's overall improved profitability and sales growth.
-The performance levels required to earn the target level of bonus are based on the internal financial goals set in connection with our Board of Directors' consideration and approval of our annual operating plan.
+Having a single performance levels required to earn the target level of bonus are based on the internal financial goals set in connection with our Board of Directors' consideration and approval of our annual operating plan.
 Consistent with our emphasis on tying compensation to performance, bonus opportunities for executives are set at a significant percentage of base salary.

-For fiscal 2019, the threshold, target, and maximum performance goals under the bonus program were set at \$13.8 million, \$18.4 million and \$21.0 million, respectively, of Company operating income or Zenith operating income at \$2.25 million, \$3.2 million, and \$3.9 million, for Mr. Hawn before bonus expense for the named executive officers.
+For fiscal 2021, the threshold, target, and maximum performance goals under the bonus program were set at \$9.5 million, \$15.9 million and \$19.1 million, respectively, of Company operating income, before bonus expense, for the named executive officers.
 The bonus opportunities for the named executive officers expressed as a percentage of salary are shown in the table below.
 The dollar equivalents of these bonus opportunities are shown in the Grants of Plan-Based Awards table on page 18 of this proxy statement.